Ujah2023/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch hello creates an empty file called hello
+chmod u+x hello  execute permission to the owner of the file hello